Ventolin

 3. For effective results, breathe in through your mouth when administering the medication.
 This helps the medicine to reach your lungs.

-4. Hold your breath for up to 10 seconds before slowly breathing out.
-Repeat for as many doses as required.
+4. Hold your breath for up to 10 seconds, then slowly exhale.
+Repeat this process for as many doses as needed.

 You can view video tutorials of correct inhaler technique here.